swarmlibs/traefik-ingress/README.md

 # About

 An ingress service using Traefik Edge Router for Docker Swarm.

 More information on Traefik and Docker can be found [here](https://docs.traefik.io/providers/docker/).

+> [!IMPORTANT]
+> This stack requires [swarmlibs/traefik-loadbalancer](https://github.com/swarmlibs/traefik-loadbalancer) stack.
+>
+> As a note before you can use Traefik as an ingress, you must have the Traefik Load Balancer stack deployed.
+>
+> ***The deployment of these stacks can be done in any order.***

 ## Deploying the stack